Michael Ball: Recent career

 In 2017, Ball backs children's fairy tales app GivingTales in aid of UNICEF together with Roger Moore, Stephen Fry, Ewan McGregor, Joan Collins, Joanna Lumley, Michael Caine, Charlotte Rampling and Paul McKenna.

 On 29 March 2019, the album debuted at number one on the UK Albums Chart.
-Coming Home to You is Michael Ball's fourth UK number one album, his first solo number one album in the UK since his self-titled debut album in 1992.
+Coming Home to You was Michael Ball's fourth UK number one album, his first solo number one album in the UK since his self-titled debut album in 1992.
 Talking to the Official Charts Company, he said, "It's the most exciting news!
 Thank you so much for supporting the album, to the fans who've connected with it and bought it.
 The hard work has been worth it and this is just the icing on the cake.
-Amazing!"[3].
+Amazing!".

 "You'll Never Walk Alone"

 In April 2020, to mark 99-year old Captain Tom Moore completing the first phase of his fundraising walk during the COVID-19 pandemic, Ball sang "You'll Never Walk Alone" for him live on BBC Breakfast.
 Within 24 hours, the performance was recorded, and made into a digital single featuring the NHS Voices of Care Choir, and Moore's spoken words.
 Released by Decca Records, with all proceeds going to NHS Charities Together, the recording went straight to number one in the United Kingdom's "The Official Big Top 40" chart.
 It sold almost 36,000 copies in its first 48 hours, and was "biggest trending song" as measured by the Official Charts Company.
-On 24 April it became No. 1 in the weekly "Official" UK Singles Chart, making Moore the oldest person to achieve that position and meaning that he will be at No. 1 on his 100th birthday.
+On 24 April, it became No. 1 in the weekly "Official" UK Singles Chart, making Moore the oldest person to achieve that position and meaning that he will be at No. 1 on his 100th birthday.

 Personal life

-Ball lives with the former presenter of Ready Steady Go!, Cathy McGowan.
+Ball lives with his partner, the former presenter of Ready Steady Go!, Cathy McGowan in Barnes, London.
 They met around 1989 when she was an entertainment reporter for a BBC London magazine show and interviewed him during rehearsals for Aspects of Love.
 They have lived together since 1992.
 On 23 December 2000, she saved his life by dragging him out of a house fire.
-Cathy was previously married to actor Hywel Bennett, the marriage producing a daughter Emma.
-Emma's son is the godson of Michael Ball.
+McGowan was previously married to actor Hywel Bennett, the marriage producing a daughter, Emma.
+Ball is godfather to Emma's son.

 Ball returned to the Guildford School of Acting in April 2022 to deliver a speech to the graduating postgraduates of that year.
 Whilst there, the University of Surrey awarded Ball with an honorary doctorate.

 Ball's step granddaughter Grace Crompton represents England at rugby sevens and was chosen for the 2022 Commonwealth Games.